archennz/climb-visualizer/README.md

 The climbing diffculty/grading is in Yosemite Decimal System (YDS).

+This project is build using `create-react-app` with UI components from `material-UI`, the backend is created using `NestJS`.

 ## Technical Info
 You can run the app end to end using docker (this is what Heroku uses).
 ```